cloudmesh/classes/docs/source/course.rst

 Unit Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This unit is devoted to Python experiments ooking at
+This unit is devoted to Python experiments looking at
 histograms of Higgs Boson production with various forms of shape of
 signal and various background and with various event totals.